c-lombardi23/FOCAL/README.md

 ### Development Setup

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create a feature branch: `git checkout -b feature/new_feature`
 3. Install in development mode: `pip install -e ".[dev]"`
 4. Make your changes and add tests
 5. Run tests: `pytest`
-6. Commit your changes: `git commit -m 'Add amazing feature'`
+6. Commit your changes: `git commit -m 'Add new feature'`
-7. Push to the branch: `git push origin feature/amazing-feature`
+7. Push to the branch: `git push origin feature/new_feature`
 8. Open a Pull Request

 ## 📄 License